riyaaparanji/FINCLUSION-FINSHIELD-IITH-_HACKATHON/README.md

 # FINCLUSION-FINSHIELD-IITH-_HACKATHON

-This repository contains our project progress report and code for the **IITH Hackathon – FINSHIELD**, focused on financial inclusion and risk detection.
+This repository contains our project submission for the **IITH Hackathon – FINSHIELD**, focused on financial inclusion and risk detection.

 ## 📂 Contents
-- **best_withGrid.ipynb**
+- **bestwithgrid.ipynb**
   - Main notebook containing all relevant code.
   - Includes:
     - Data preprocessing and exploration
     - Model training and evaluation
     - Feature importance and interpretability analysis
     - Final report write-up
-    - Dashboard for visualization
+    - Dashboard code for visualization

+- **finshield_dataset.csv**
+  - Dataset used for analysis and model building.
+  - Contains all the raw data required to reproduce results.

 ## 📝 Notes
 - All analysis, performance graphs, and dashboards are integrated into the notebook.
-- The notebook is self-contained and can be used as both the **codebase** and **final report**.
+- The notebook and dataset are self-contained, ensuring reproducibility.

 ---